 Examples could be investing in meme stocks or coins.
-Big examples of that this year were Doge Coin and AMC (2021).
-Some made millions this year investing in Doge and some lost it all.
+Big examples in the Crypto space were Doge Coin and AMC (2021).
+Some made millions investing in Doge and some lost it all.
 So, with these investments, if it hits, GREAT.
 If not, which it probably won't, no harm no foul.